The openssl s_client

 with the -quiet

-option you want to enter the command in lowercase to prevent the session is renegotiated:
+option then you need to enter the command in lowercase (to prevent the session is renegotiated):

 RCPT TO: support@catalyst2.com 250 Accepted

-You can now compose your email using the DATA command.
+And you can now compose your email using the DATA command.
 I recommend entering the From, To and Subject fields.
-You don’t have to do so, but if you don’t the recipient will not see these fields – they would be blank.
+You don’t have to do so, but if you don’t the recipient will not see these fields – they will be blank.
 Other than that, simply compose your message.
-To let the server know that you’re done with your email you can enter a full stop on a line by itself (and hit the enter key).
+To let the server know that you are done with your email you can enter a full stop on a line by itself (and hit the enter key).
 This is exactly how you exit input mode in the ed

-editor (though it’s possible you don’t use ed
+editor (though it is possible you don’t use ed

 DATA 354 Enter message, ending with "." on a line by itself From: mail@example.net To: support@catalyst2.com Subject: Email client recommendation I'm currently using openssl to send emails.
 Do you know if there are any good desktop applications that can send emails? .
 250 OK id=1lJKVY-0008BF-2l